 Dark Tales UK

-Oct 2020 - After a long submissions journey, 'By the Boiler's Hand' found its first published home at Dark Tales UK.
-If you hurry, you can still read the story for free on their website before it is published in an anthology collection.
+"By the Boiler's Hand" found its first published home at Dark Tales UK.
+If you hurry, you can still read the story on their website before it is published in a future anthology collection.

 Love letter short story makes the